-Jazz tradition and culture lie at the centre of this Specialization offering courses in jazz language, jazz harmony, arranging, composition and jazz history.
+Jazz tradition and culture lie at the centre of this program, offering courses in jazz language, jazz harmony, arranging, composition, and jazz history.
 Performance in ensembles ranging from big band to combos (instrumental and vocal) is supported by private study in all jazz-related instruments and voice.
-Students are expected to participate in public performances as part of any Specialization and the Department produces some 20 jazz concerts per year in various venues around the city as well as the international Oscar Peterson Concert Hall located on Concordia's Loyola campus.
+Students are expected to participate in public performances and the Department produces some 20 jazz concerts per year in various venues around the city as well as the international Oscar Peterson Concert Hall located on Concordia's Loyola campus.

 For a list of required courses, please download the Program Guide according to your year of entry.
 For course descriptions, click here.
 Schedules for courses are available on the class schedules website.

 Students may apply to enter the Specialization directly upon admission, based on an audition and jazz theory and ear-training placement tests.

 Students in the Major in Music may apply for transfer into the Specialization in Jazz Studies following their first year.

 All NEW applicants must complete the online admissions application to Concordia University and receive a Student Number.
 Please note this number carefully – you will need it for further steps.

 Learn more about general admission requirements, including minimum educational qualifications, required documents, proof of language proficiency and mature student entry.

 If you are already a student at Concordia please review the following instructions: